codinggero/class/README.md

 int count; // Declaring a variable without an initial value (null by default).
 ```

-# **Dart Constants vs Final Variables**
+# **Flutter/Dart Constants vs Final Variables**

-In Dart, both constants (created using `const`) and final variables (declared with `final`) are used to represent values that cannot be changed after they are initialized.
+> In Flutter/Dart, both constants (created using `const`) and final variables (declared with `final`) are used to represent values that cannot be changed after they are initialized.
 However, there are important differences between the two:

 **Constants (`const`)**: